Emerald City, Ensemble Theatre 2025

 ArtsHub Australia

-It is a superbly written and punctuated piece of theatre that has the audience rolling with laughter at one moment and feeling prickly and raw at others.
+at one moment and feeling prickly and raw at others.
 And with an exceptionally talented cast assembled by Artistic Director Mark Kilmurry, that subtlety and strength is ‘made believable’ in their hands.

 Is it a subtle sexuality that Carter plays, and perhaps less suggestive than Hare’s text, but one that tends to build credibility and greater tension in Else’s feelings for both men.